Registration closure and late admissions

 - Experience with classical content and approaches.

-A family that is familiar with the academy's programs, bypassing the needs for training, the better the chance for exception.
+- The more a family is familiar with the academy's programs, bypassing the needs for training, the better the chance for exception.

 If you feel your family warrants an exception review, please contact the registrar at Admissions@LakePointeAcademy.org, and share your story.